 Moles are often the first visible sign linked to the development of melanoma in patients as well as other forms of dangerous and potentially life-threatening skin cancer.
 A mole that stays the same over a long period of time is generally not a cause for concern.
 Where individuals need to pay particular attention is when a mole that has long been constant suddenly begins to change.
 Moles that being to itch, grow in size, bleed or change in color or texture are of particular concern when it comes to the development of skin cancer.

 Because moles are closely linked to skin cancer, it’s important to take time to do a mole check across the entire surface of the skin at least once every few months.
 This may need to be more frequent for those individuals who are prone to moles.
-Noticing any changes early on is key to detecting skin cancer quickly and fighting it with treatment before it has a chance to spread.
+Noticing any changes early on is key to detecting skin cancer quickly and fighting it with treatment from the best dermatologist in St Louis before it has a chance to spread.

 Doing a regular self-exam to keep track of existing moles that may have changed and to recognize new moles that have appeared is extremely important but can take some getting used to.
 One of the biggest hurdles in doing a self-check for moles is visibility.
 Certain areas of the body are more difficult to see than others.
 In this case, using a mirror to access hidden areas is a great strategy for performing a thorough check.